bcdavasconcelos/TBibTeX/README.md

 ## Alfred Workflow

 To make this easier, I am already including the Alfred Workflow with the template.
-The Workflow will not search the Tbx project directly.
+The Workflow will not search the Tbx project directly (I might include this option later).
 Instead, it will use a special version of the bib file that this template can also create.
-In this case, it is actually JSON and not BibTex.
-Alfred likes this format and the search works really fast.
+In this case, it is actually JSON and not BibTex: Alfred likes this format and the search works really fast.

 ## BibTex and JSON Export

-Again, to make things easier, I already included an Applescript in the Alfred Workflow which will update both your BibTeX and JSON files, exporting them to the location will have chosen.
+Again, to make things easier, I already included an Applescript in the Alfred Workflow which will update both your BibTeX and JSON files, exporting them to the chosen location.
 To update, simply activate the workflow and hit ⇧⏎.
 To export the files for the first time, open Alfred and type TBibTexExport.

 ## Caveats

-Should you decide to change the file name, you will have to update the Alfred Workflow.
+Should you decide to change the Tbx project file name, you will have to update the Alfred Workflow.
 Open Alfred’s configuration, go to the workflow and open the only item in red.
 Once you do that, you will see this:

 ```applescript
 ----------------------------------------